docker/cli/docs/reference/dockerd.md

 Defining runtime arguments via the command line is not supported.

-For an example configuration for a runc drop-in replacment, see [Alternative container runtimes > youki](https://docs.docker.com/engine/daemon/alternative-runtimes/#youki)
+For an example configuration for a runc drop-in replacement, see [Alternative container runtimes > youki](https://docs.docker.com/engine/daemon/alternative-runtimes/#youki)

 ##### Configure the default container runtime